Images

 Design and build

-Larger wheels in arches with chunky cladding, extra ground clearance and roof rails all feature and the wings and wheel tracks are wider than the C3 donor model.
-The bluff front end sees the brand's new badge sitting prominently on the chevron-patterned grille.
-Personalisation was a draw for this car's predecessor and here again, the contrasting paint on the lower quarter panel and front bumper is customisable.
+Large wheels in arches with chunky cladding, plenty of ground clearance and roof rails all feature and the wings and wheel tracks are wider than the e-C3 donor model.
+The bluff front end sees the brand's latest badge sitting prominently on the chevron-patterned grille.

 + More